JohnG585/angularDrills/angular-1-legacy/README.md

 To run tests, run `npm test`

+> Check the "test/screenshots" folder for examples of what each test is looking for.

 ## Upgrade to Components

 NOTE: Whenever you convert from a template/controller to a component, you must also convert to use the `controllerAs` syntax: